Become a cabin crew is a big decision for some |

 As for restarting at the beginning, you may not necessarily need to do that.
 More likely at where you have left off.
 If you left the industry as a junior executive, that's probably the level where you might rejoin the industry.
 Your peers who have chosen to stay on in the same industry while you fly around the world would certainly have moved ahead.
 But I think that's a fair tradeoff.
 On top of that, your pace for corporate life would have slowed down in the years you fly and getting back into the daily grind might be harder than you think.

-From your experience, what is the most valuable skills/experience that you have gained in this career?
+most valuable skills/experience that you have gained in this career?

 A few comes to mind but interpersonal and communication skills top them.
 Afterall, it's practice, practice, practice that matters and when thrown into a environment where these skills are vital, you will eventually hone them even if you end up doing it unwittingly.
 You meet people from all walks of life, colleagues and passengers who come from different cultural and language background.
 It's really makes one more sensitive and aware.
 No matter what industry you want to join in the future, being able to read people is such an undeniable skill set.
 Useful even during the interview when you convince your future employer to take you on.